bagder/http3-explained/en/criticism.md

 ## UDP is slow in kernels

-This seems to be the truth, at least today in 2018.
+This seems to be the truth, at least initially.
 We can of course not tell how this will develop and how much of this is simply the result of UDP transfer performance not having been in developers' focus for many years.